Epileptogenesis: Latent phase

 The latent phase of epileptogenesis refers to a clinically silent interval following the initial brain insult, during which no spontaneous seizures occur but extensive molecular, cellular, and network remodeling takes place.
 During this phase, pathological changes include synaptic reorganization, loss of inhibitory neurons, gliosis, neurogenesis, and altered gene expression and epigenetic modifications.
-Although patients are asymptomatic during the latent phase, experimental models and early clinical studies suggest that biomarkers—such as abnormal electroencephalography (EEG) patterns, molecular imaging signals, and inflammatory markers in blood—may indicate ongoing epileptogenic processes.
-Identifying these biomarkers is a major focus of current research, as therapeutic interventions during the latent phase could potentially prevent the onset of epilepsy.

 Chronic phase

-The chronic phase of epileptogenesis is marked by the emergence of spontaneous, recurrent, unprovoked seizures, defining the clinical onset of epilepsy.
-At this stage, the brain has undergone sufficient pathological reorganization—such as synaptic remodeling, gliosis, and network hyperexcitability—to sustain seizures without an external precipitant.
-Although traditionally considered the endpoint of epileptogenesis, accumulating evidence suggests that pathological changes continue during the chronic phase.
-Neural networks may undergo further remodeling, leading to progression in seizure frequency, severity, or drug resistance.
+The chronic phase of epileptogenesis is marked by the clinical onset of epilepsy.
+At this stage, the brain has undergone sufficient pathological reorganization to sustain seizures without an external precipitant.
+Pathological changes may continue during the chronic phase.

 Pathophysiology

 Key mechanisms implicated in epileptogenesis include neuroinflammation, disruption of the blood-brain barrier, aberrant synaptic reorganization such as mossy fiber sprouting, neuronal death, reactive gliosis, and altered neurogenesis.
 Brain regions that are highly sensitive to insults and can cause epileptogenesis include temporal lobe structures such as the hippocampus, the amygdala, and the piriform cortex.
-Although significant advances have been made in identifying these mechanisms, the precise sequence and interplay of pathological events remain incompletely understood.
-Moreover, biomarkers capable of predicting the development of epilepsy after an injury are still under investigation, and no therapies have yet been proven to prevent the progression of epileptogenesis in clinical practice.
+The precise sequence and interplay of pathological events remain incompletely understood.
+Biomarkers capable of predicting the development of epilepsy after an injury are under investigation, and no therapies have yet been proven to prevent the progression of epileptogenesis in clinical practice.